kevinolega/callcentertrainingtips/_posts/2019-08-04-movies-suck.md

 Video games teach some nice complex problem solving skills.

-But is not to "just play video games" and you'll be fine.
+But the advice isn't to "just play video games" and you'll be fine.

 My course back in college was IT related.
-I was on the computer all the time and I told my grandmother that I was studying when all I was doing was playing Starcraft and Half-life.
+I was on the computer all the time and I told my grandmother that I was studying when all I was doing was playing Starcraft, Diablo 2 and Half-life.

 This is my objection to "just watching English movies."

+## The BIGGEST reason why JUST WATCHING Movies won't help improve your English Skills enough to help you qualify for a job.

+How many of you watch a movie with a notebook and pen?

+You pause the movie, write down an unfamilliar word, maybe play back to the scene when you first encounter a word, Google the definition, say the word out loud and use it in a sentence and get it checked to make sure the word is used well?

+Very few crazy people.

 ## But we're Filipinos, we're not Americans, you can't expect us to have perfect English.